-- (a) the term "the Chicago Convention" means the Convention on International Civil Aviation, opened for signature at Chicago on 7 December 1944 and includes: (i) any amendment thereto which has entered into force under Article 94(a) thereof and has been ratified by both Contracting Parties: and (ii) any Annex or any amendment thereto adopted under Article 90 of that Convention, insofar as such amendment or annex is at any given time effective for both Contracting Parties; - (b) the term "aeronautical authorities" means in the case of the United Kingdom, the Secretary of State for Transport, and for the purpose of Article 7, the Civil Aviation Authority and in the case of Estonia, the Minister for Transport and Communications, or, in both cases, any person or body who may be authorised to perform any functions at present exercisable by the above-mentioned authorities or similar functions; - (c) the term "designated airline" means an airline which has been designated and authorised in accordance with Article 4 of this Agreement; - (d) the term "tariff" means: - (i) the price to be charged for the carriage of passengers, baggage or cargo (excluding mail); - (ii) the additional goods, services or other benefits to be furnished or made available in conjunction with such carriage or as a matter which is incidental thereto or consequential thereon; and
+- (a) the term "the Chicago Convention" means the Convention on International Civil Aviation, opened for signature at Chicago on 7 December 1944 and includes: (i) any amendment thereto which has entered into force under Article 94(a) thereof and has been ratified by both Contracting Parties; and (ii) any Annex or any amendment thereto adopted under Article 90 of that Convention, insofar as such amendment or annex is at any given time effective for both Contracting Parties; - (b) the term "aeronautical authorities" means in the case of the United Kingdom, the Secretary of State for Transport; and for the purpose of Article 7, the Civil Aviation Authority and in the case of the Republic of Armenia, the General Department of Civil Aviation, or, in both cases, any person or body who may be authorised to perform any functions at present exercisable by the above-mentioned authorities or similar functions; - (c) the term "designated airline" means an airline which has been designated and authorised in accordance with Article 4 of this Agreement; - (d) the term "territory" in relation to a State has the meaning assigned to it in Article 2 of the Chicago Convention; - (e) the terms "air service", "international air service", "airline" and "stop for non-traffic purposes" have the meanings respectively assigned to them in Article 96 of the Chicago Convention; - (f) the term "this Agreement" includes the Annex hereto and any amendments to it or to this Agreement;

-&lt;sup>1 Came into force on 3 March 1993 by signature, in accordance with article 18.
+1 Came into force on 9 February 1994 by signature, in accordance with article 18.

-&lt;sup>2 United Nations, Treaty Series, vol. 15, p.
+2 United Nations, Treaty Series, vol. 15, p.
 295. For the texts of the Protocols amending this Convention, see vol. 320, pp. 209 and 217; vol. 418, p.
 161; vol. 514, p.
 209; vol. 740, p.
 21; vol. 893, p.
 117; vol. 958, p.
 217; vol. 1008, p.
 213, and vol. 1175, p.
 297.